andreaabellera/andreaabellera.github.io/README.md

 ![Selecting new repository](assets/new-repo.png)
 3. Name your repository with _your-username_.github.io
 ![Naming repository](assets/name-repo.png)
+> According to Etter, using Distributed Version Control Systems like Git enables you to work on your site offline.
+It also avails collaboration and encourages external contributions from peers.

 ---
 ### Bringing your Site Live with Github Pages